 Welcome!
-I am a Ph.D. candidate in the Department of Political Science at Texas Tech University, specializing in international relations and comparative politics centering on gender, peace, and security using quantitive methods.
-My work is forthcoming/published at Review of International Organization.
+I am a Ph.D. candidate in the Department of Political Science at Texas Tech University, specializing in international relations and comparative politics, with a focus on gender, peace, and security using quantitative methods.
+My work is forthcoming/published in the Review of International Organization.

 Across my work, I use causal inference, surveys, and experiments.
 My broader research agenda focuses on foreign policy & economic statecraft, gender & politics, executive branch politics, human rights & security, MENA politics, U.S.-Iran relations, and methods.